 Should you get the OpenSky® Secured Visa® Credit Card?

-If your number one goal is growing your credit score and you’re not as concerned with lots of bells and whistles, the OpenSky® Secured Visa® Credit Card may be worth a closer look from you.
-As long as you pay your bills on time (at least the minimum balance due) and keep your balance low in relation to your credit limit, this card can be used as a tool to help put you on the path to a better credit score.
+If your number one goal is growing your credit and you’re not as concerned with lots of bells and whistles, the OpenSky® Secured Visa® Credit Card may be worth a closer look from you.
+As long as you pay your bills on time (at least the minimum balance due) and keep your balance low in relation to your credit limit, this card can be used as a tool to help put you on the path to building, or improving your credit.
 Remember it’s ultimately up to you to handle your credit responsibly.

 To get a feel for your starting point, take a look at your free credit report card from Credit Sesame.